w3c/wot-charter-drafts/relationship.md

 This document explains how different WoT groups within W3C can/should be linked to each other.

-- WoT Working Group (WG): Responsible for writing normative and informative W3C Technical Reports (TRs), as well as establishing liaisons with related SDOs.
+- WoT Working Group (WG): Responsible for writing normative and informative W3C Technical Reports (TRs) which are the deliverables of the WG, as well as establishing liaisons with related SDOs.
 - WoT Interest Group (IG): Responsible for doing official outreach, collecting use cases to extract requirements, and organizing plugfests.
 - Related Community Groups (CGs): They can participate in the activities of the WG or IG through well-defined mechanisms in addition to their own activities.
 See below for more details.